theosanderson/OTWebControl/README.md

 ## Usage

-You should now be able to access a web server at `http://[YOUR ROBOT IP]`.
-If you click the Launch web control you should be presented with a menu of commands to run.
+You should now be able to access a basic web server at `http://[YOUR ROBOT IP]`.
+If you click the Launch web control you should be presented with a menu of commands to run (this is hosted at `http://[YOUR ROBOT IP]:82`).

 To add commands to this menu simply create python files in the `commands` directory.
 Anything you put in the `web` directory can be accessed at the web server.